Zemke/http-mock/README.md

 ### `add(urlMatcher: string | RegExp, mock: string)`

+Add a new mock for the given URL pattern.
+Performs a replace, if the URL pattern already exists.

 `urlMatcher` — May be a string to match the exact path or a regular expression.

 `mock` — A path to a JSON file or inline stringified JSON.

+### `clean()`

+Remove all mocks.